decant09/learn-the-lingo-quiz/README.md

 buttons to navigate back to the home page or to the quiz page again.
 ### Home Page
 - The home page displays the title of the website clearly.
-- Below this there is a brief introduction to the website and an invaitation to take the quiz.
+- Below this there is a brief introduction to the website and an invitation to take the quiz.
 - Below the introduction there is a button labelled "start" which when clicked takes you the quiz page.
 -The button is styled with a box shadow to make it stand out as a button.
 There is a hover effect applied that changes the cursor to a pointer and makes the button pop up a fraction.
 This gives the appearance of it moving in a 3D direction out of the screen.